lukaslt1993/songs/README.md

-# songs
+# Description
-Songs API with iTunes support

-I wrote this to test many Spring Boot tools in a single project.
+Gets song information from iTunes API and optionally saves it to the local DB I wrote this to test many Spring Boot tools in a single project.
 Includes roles and authorization

 ## How to run